ginstrom/paladin-novel/manuscript/chapter-13.md

 "How many slavers?"
 Pell asked, already thinking tactically.

 "Fifty, maybe more.
 Professional outfit, not the usual raiders.
 They had a list."
 The woman's eyes found Gond, and he saw recognition dawn in them.
-"They were asking about the healer.
-Offering gold for information."
+"They were asking about the healer."

 The words hit the settlement like a physical blow.
 Conversations stopped.
 Children moved closer to their parents.
 Hands drifted toward weapons.